 Queries & Concerns

 We want to work as closely as possible with all our families.
 The school runs a number of open days, parent forums and if you have any queries or concerns there are people to help.
-A member of the pastoral team is available on the front gate near the office every morning and where possible after school.
-Mr Wigg, Mrs Williams and Mr Georgiou, are also out as much as possible on the big gates in the morning and afternoon.
+A member of the pastoral team is available on the middle big gates near the playground at drop off and pick up each day.
+Mrs Williams, Mrs Blaekis, Miss Hart or Miss Read, will also be available on the front gates in the morning and afternoon.
 Please talk to one of these people if you have a query that could be answered straight away, or if you spot something that they need to know about.

 The teachers are available to meet up with at the beginning of the day and at pick up.
-However, if you have a longer question please ring or go to the office to make an appointment to meet them.
+However, if you have a longer question please ring or go to the office to make an appointment to meet them - on the phone, virtually or where possible in person.
 Please let the office staff know what you would like to talk about, then the teacher will be able to get as much information prepared for the meeting beforehand.
-There will be times that the teachers will need to get together information so a meeting might not be able to happen on the same day but they will get back to you as soon as possible, either in person or a phone call.
+There will be times that the teachers will need to get together information so a meeting might not be able to happen on the same day but they will get back to you as soon as possible.

 If you have a query the steps are:

-1. Meet the teacher – in person or by an appointment (as above)
+1. Meet the teacher – in person, virtually or where possible in person by an appointment (as above)

-2. If you have met the teacher and you don’t feel that your query or concern has been resolved then make an appointment with Mr Georgiou (Assistant Headteacher) or Mr Wigg(Deputy Headteacher)
+2. If you have met the teacher and you don’t feel that your query or concern has been resolved then make an appointment with an assistant headteacher - Miss Hart or Mrs Blaekis.

-3. If you have met with the teacher, Mr Georgiou or Mr Wigg and you don’t feel your query or concern has been resolved then make an appointment with Mrs Williams (Headteacher)
+3. If you have met with the teacher, an assistant head and you don’t feel your query or concern has been resolved then make an appointment with Miss Read (Deputy) or Mrs Williams (Headteacher)